jetbrains-academy/Testing-Course/test_frameworks/pytest_configuration_params/parameters from commandline/task.md

 <pre><code class="language-python">pytest -s -v --browser_name=firefox test_parser.py</code></pre>

-<p>You should see the tests starting first in Chrome and then in в Firefox.</p>
+<p>You should see the tests starting first in Chrome and then in Firefox.</p>